WHan7naHW/CS50Projects/P8/homepage/README.md

 # [Homepage](https://cs50.harvard.edu/x/2024/psets/8/homepage/)

-Build a simple homepage using HTML, CSS, and JavaScript.
+Create a simple homepage that introduces yourself, your favorite hobby or extracurricular, or anything else of interest to you, using HTML, CSS, and JavaScript.

 -